interactive-instruments/ldproxy/docs/en/dev/README.md

 - **Candidate**
   - functionality: should implement whole spec or reasonable set of use cases
   - design: [rules](#design-rules) should be followed, if not provide good reason
+  - code-quality: rules should be followed, if not provide good reason
   - tests: at least 50% coverage
   - documentation: should be complete, maybe only certain languages
   - backwards compatibility: might be broken in the next major release (cfg, java api, rest api ???)